pkardas/notes/books/pragmatic-programmer.md

 Thinking of code as a series of nested transformations can be a liberating approach to programming.
 It takes a while to get used to, but once you have developed the habit you will find your code becomes cleaner, your functions shorter, and your designs flatter.

+**Don't pay inheritance tax.** Inheritance is coupling.
+Not only is the child class coupled to the parent, the parent's parent, and so on, but the code that uses the child is also coupled to al the ancestors.

+Alternatives to inheritance:

+- interfaces and protocols - these declarations create no code.
+We can use them to create types, and any class that implements the appropriate interface will be compatible with that type.
+- delegation - has-a is better than is-a.If parent has 20 methods, and the subclass wants to make use of just 2 of them, its objects will still have the other 18 just lying around and callable.
+- mixins and traits - use them to share functionality.
+The basic ide is simple, we want ot be able to extend classes and objects with new functionality without using inheritance.
+So we create a set of these functions, give that set a name, and then somehow extend a class with them.

+**Prefer interfaces to express polymorphism.** Interfaces and protocols give us polymorphism without inheritance.

+**Parametrize your app using external configuration.** When code relies on values that may change after the application has gone live, keep those values external to the app.
+Keep the environment and customer-specific values outside the app (credentials, logging levels, IP addresses, validation parameters, external rates - e.g. tax rates, formatting details, license keys).

+While static configuration is common, we currently favor a different approach.
+We still want configuration data kept external to the application, but rather than in a flat file ro database, we would like to see it stored behind a service API.